WildWildOuest/js2s-katas/README.md

 ## Goal

-The goal of this repository is to attempt to solve some Javascript katas I used to train on with Typescript.
+This repository is an attempt to rewrite some old Javascript katas I used to train on with Typescript.
 This is purely educational and a mean to help me progress, but feel free to contribute if you want to.

 ## Katas